Şehzade Mehmed Seyfeddin: Early life

 Şehzade Mehmed Seyfeddin was born on 22 September 1874 in the Çırağan Palace.
 His father was Abdulaziz, son of Mahmud II and Pertevniyal Sultan, and his mother was Gevheri Kadın.
 He was the youngest son of his father and the second child of his mother.
 He was the younger full brother of Esma Sultan.

-Abdulaziz was deposed on 30 May 1876 and was succeeded by his nephew Murad V. However Abdulaziz's entourage didn't wanted to leave the Dolmabahçe Palace.
+Abdulaziz was deposed on 30 May 1876 and was succeeded by his nephew Murad V. However Abdulaziz's entourage didn't want to leave the Dolmabahçe Palace.
 He was transferred to Feriye Palace the next day.
 On 4 June 1876, Abdulaziz died under mysterious circumstances.

 Seyfeddin began his education at Ilhamur Mansion in 1879, along with his siblings Esma Sultan and Şehzade Mehmed Şevket and Sultan Abdul Hamid II's children Şehzade Mehmed Selim and Zekiye Sultan.
 He spent his childhood and early youth in Feriye Palace along with his sister and mother.
 He took art and painting lessons at a young age, and was known to be a great composer.
 His music teachers were Tanbûrî Cemil Bey and Santûrî Edhem Efendi.
 Besides music he was known for his paintings, poetry and revelation.